KKallas/AL/README.md

 - **JupyterLab Copilot**: JupyterLab interface to Ollama assistants, with code isolation, context, and image descriptions.
 - **JupyterLab Execution Watchdog**: AI cell runner that attempts to execute cells, asks an AI assistant to fix errors, and retries with corrected code.
 - **Ollama Subrental**: Rent your Ollama server for AL usage.
-- **Embedded Assistant for Versatile Platforms**: AI assistance tailored specifically for Unreal Editor and Blender via a tool-side Python server.

 ## Customization: Crafting Your Code Companion
 AL is like that cool open-source project that actually welcomes newbies.
 Got an idea?
 A bug fix?
 A meme that perfectly describes a coding problem?
 We want it all!